California Invasive Weed Awareness Week

 The last year in which the North American Weed Management Association coordinated an Annual National Invasive Weeds Awareness Week (NIWAW) appears to have been in 2009 and their website does not indicate that any future NIWAWs are scheduled.
 NIWAWs were organized from 2000 through 2009 to bring people and groups from across the country together to focus national attention on the severe impacts caused by invasive weeds.

-While Point Reyes National Seashore has not hosted any volunteer workdays for California Invasive Weeds Awareness Week since 2010, Point Reyes National Seashore invites the public to participate in regular Habitat Restoration Program workdays, Third Thursday Weeders workdays, or to become a Weed Watcher.
+While Point Reyes National Seashore has not hosted any volunteer workdays for California Invasive Weeds Awareness Week since 2010, Point Reyes National Seashore invites the public to participate in regular Habitat Restoration Program workdays.

-If you can't make it out to volunteer but would still like to get involved, see how you can make a difference from your own home at the CAL-IPC Responsible Landscaping webpage.
+If you can't make it out to volunteer but would still like to get involved, see how you can make a difference from your own home at the California Invasive Plant Council's Responsible Landscaping and Don't Plant a Pest!
+Bay Area web pages.

 To learn more about invasive plants, visit the California Invasive Plant Council website.